 They had extensive discussions about the future of his invention and the Collection of images he had taken over a 50-year period.

 At that time he still wanted to continue concentrating on developing the camera to integrate it with modern technology.

 On Robert’s death in 2010 Elizabeth became entitled to the copyright of the entire Collection which includes the copyright to the Tintin gouache original drawings and Tintin 3D images.
 Since then Elizabeth has continued with commercialising the Collection, which is being professionally catalogued.
 It is also being digitised for archival purposes and for use in digital display applications on 3D televisions, monitors and projectors.
 There have been successful tests, establishing that the images are suitable for multiple applications and enlargement for exhibition and publication.

 There is a wide range of media in the Collection, including 3D photographs and film, Tin Tin gouaches.
 Also in the Collection are original “talking books” published by Robert Mouzillat’s company Le Livre Universel.
-The family have retained Betty Thayer to assist them with exposing the Collection, with a view to its sale.

 Please contact us with enquiries.